What Is a Payment Gateway, and How Does It Work?

 FAQ

-A payment system is a set of hardware and software that organizes money transactions between sellers and clients.
+A payment system is a set of hardware and software that facilitates money transactions between buyers and sellers.

-You should choose a payment gateway according to your business specifics, considering factors such as security, transaction fees, payment options, ease of integration, and many others.
+You should choose a payment gateway based on your business specifics, considering factors such as security, transaction fees, payment options, ease of integration, and other relevant criteria.

 How do I set up a payment gateway?

-Setting up a payment gateway involves the following steps:
+Setting up a gateway involves the following steps:

-• add the system (hiring specialists if needed)
+- Adding the system (hiring specialists if needed).

 How do I integrate a payment gateway?

-Integration depends on the payment gateway type and website specifics.
-Most services require adding programming code to your website so that it can interact with the payment’s API, create payment forms, and ensure a security measures appliance.
+Integration depends on the payment gateway type and website setup.
+Most services require adding code to your website so it can interact with the gateway’s API, create payment forms, and ensure security measures are in place.

 Do I need to create a merchant account before adding a gateway?

-Yes, having a merchant account is one of the initial steps before starting payment gateway integration, as you will receive your money there.
+Yes, having a merchant account is one of the initial steps before starting payment gateway integration, as this is where processed funds will be deposited.